 Symptoms may also occur due to low calcium levels.
 These include:

 Treatment may involve vitamin D, calcium, and phosphorus supplements taken by mouth.
-People who cannot properly absorb nutrients through the intestines may need larger doses of vitamin D and calcium.
+People who cannot absorb nutrients well through the intestines may need larger doses of vitamin D and calcium.

 People with certain conditions may need regular blood tests to monitor blood levels of phosphorus and calcium.

-Some people with vitamin deficiency disorders will see improvement within a few weeks.
-You should heal completely with treatment in about 6 months.
+Some people with vitamin deficiency disorders will get better within a few weeks.
+With treatment, healing should happen within 6 months.

 Symptoms can return.